 UT Dallas offers 90 graduate programs across its eight schools and more than 30 professional and academic graduate level certificates.
 Earning an advanced degree is a foundation for further intellectual and personal growth, and a pathway to discovering multiple career options.

 The University Career Center offers a full complement of resources and services for all graduate students.
 We help with mock interviews and numerous seminars, including resume writing, interviewing skills and conducting an effective job search.
 Representatives of business, government, industry, education and social agencies recruit at Career Expos and on-campus interviews.
-We also manage the Internship Program for all schools with the exception of Erik Jonsson School of Engineering and Computer Science (ECS students, please contact the IPP office in ECSS 2.502).
+We also manage the Internship Program for all schools with the exception of the Erik Jonsson School of Engineering and Computer Science which is run by the Jonsson Career Services (JCS) Office.

 Academic and Non-academic Careers